aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-flatopc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert EML to FLATOPC?</h2>

+EML (Electronic Mail) is a popular file format used for storing emails.
+It is a plain text file format which stores emails in a text format.
+It is widely used by many email clients such as Outlook, Thunderbird, etc. FLATOPC is a Microsoft Word format which is used to store documents in a compressed form.
+It is a binary file format which is used to store documents in a compressed form.
+Converting EML to FLATOPC is useful for a Python developer who wants to add a feature within an application to convert emails into Word documents.

-For a Python developer, who is trying to add a EML to FLATOPC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word FLATOPC format.
+<h2>How Aspose.Total Helps for EML to FLATOPC Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of EML to FLATOPC easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word FLATOPC format.
+This API is easy to use and provides a wide range of features to automate the conversion process.
+It also provides a wide range of features such as support for various file formats, support for various programming languages, support for various platforms, etc. which makes it a perfect choice for a Python developer who wants to add a feature within an application to convert emails into Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}